Are you an artist, musician, or designer looking to turn your creative passion into a successful business? Then you may be a creative entrepreneur!

-The thought leader is the most broad type and the other types that we’ll be discussing later can also be categorized as a thought leader if they try to dive into the realm of teaching/educating on their craft.
+The thought leader is the broadest type and the other types that we’ll be discussing later can also be categorized as a thought leaders if they try to dive into the realm of teaching/educating on their craft.

 For example, being a thought leader on investing in cryptocurrencies.